How does the cost of flying commercial compare to private charter flights?

 (Cost of a first-class commercial ticket x 4) x number of seats in the aircraft

 For example, a cheap first-class ticket is about $500.
 Multiply this by four to get $2,000.
 A light jet seats six.
 Multiply $2,000 by six to get $12,000.
 Always remember that you pay the same for a private jet regardless of how many people are flying.

-Using a turboprop aircraft like the Beech 1900 is still more expensive than flying commercially but also comes with extra perks.
+Using a turboprop aircraft like the Beech 1900 is still more expensive than flying commercially, but also comes with extra perks.
 This can include leather seats, comfortable executive-configured seats, and possibly an enclosed air cabin to sleep in.

 Conversely, turboprop aircraft can also be a little rough and noisy, which is why they’re generally used for island-hopping in areas like Greece.
-The full private jet experience is more likely to come at a premium price, but for many people and businesses this can prove worthwhile.
+The full private jet experience is more likely to come at a premium price, but for many people and businesses, this can prove worthwhile.
 Wealthy business owners may find they make a better return on their time and money by flying privately than they would by flying a commercial airline.
-The time saved can mean more meetings, more business and therefore more money, easily offsetting the added costs of private jet travel.
+The time saved can mean more meetings, more business and therefore more money, easily offsetting the added cost of private jet travel.